Settlement of invoices and arrangement facility

 If, following the statement and reminder, the account is still not paid or no agreed payment arrangement is in place, your debt will be past to our Solicitor, who will issue a letter confirming the debt will be pursued via legal action.
 This is the final letter prior to starting the legal process unless payment is made.

 It is hoped that we will not be require to commence legal action, however in the event this has to be pursued, this can lead to a Decree for payment being awarded.
-This Decree then allows us to use other avenues to collect payment such as earnings arrestment, bank account arrestment, rent attachment (if you are letting out your property) and – in extreme cases – applying to have a person sequestrated (bankruptcy), depending on the level of debt.
+This Decree then allows us to use other avenues to collect payment such as earnings arrestment, bank account arrestment, attachment of assets, rent attachment (if you are letting out your property) and – in extreme cases – applying to have a person sequestrated (bankruptcy), depending on the level of debt.

 If the debt is over £250 a Notice of Potential Liability will also be registered to protect the debt– this secures the debt against your property meaning that if you choose to sell your property in the future the debt must be settled as a condition of sale or a prospective new owner would have to agree to take on the debt before the sale could proceed.